 Merino is a kind of sheep that comes originally from North Africa.
-In the 18th century they got to Spain, where export to other countries was banned.
-Nevertheless, they were expanded to France, Austria, Britain and last but not least in the 19th century to Australia, which is now the largest producer of quality merino wool.
+In the 18th century they came to Spain, where the export to other countries was banned.
+Nevertheless, they expanded to France, Austria, Britain and last but not least in the 19th century to Australia, which is now the largest producer of quality merino wool.

-There are several types of merino sheep, but all have in common that they have very thin hairs.
+There are several types of merino sheep, but all have in common that they have very fine hairs.
 Per 1 cm square there are up to 4000 hairs.